-Executive Employment Agreements
+NEO Employment Agreements

-As discussed above under "Compensation Discussion and Analysis," in March 2017, Private Savara entered into executive employment agreements with each of Robert Neville, Taneli Jouhikainen, and David Lowrance, which remained in place with Savara following the Merger.
+As discussed above under "Compensation Discussion and Analysis," we have entered into executive employment agreements with each of Mr. Neville, Dr. Jouhikainen, and Mr. Lowrance.
 Those executive employment agreements require us to make specified payments and provide specified benefits related to their outstanding stock option awards in the event of a qualifying termination of employment, subject to the officer's compliance with the terms and conditions in the agreement.
+In August 2018, upon the recommendation of the Compensation Committee, we entered into amendments to the employment agreements to change the amount of the cash severance payment received by the executive to the levels described below.